wykswr/DPREx/README.md

 The file named “hg19.rloop.filtered.mergedRegion.bed” for Rloop annotation is from the publication of Piroon Jenjaroenpun et.al., “R-loopDB: a database for R-loop forming sequences (RLFS) and R-loops” (PMID: 27899586)

 The DNA repair binding signal intensity files (the four .bw files) for [BER annotation](https://de.cyverse.org/data/ds/iplant/home/abacolla/bigwig?selectedOrder=asc&selectedOrderBy=name&selectedPage=0&selectedRowsPerPage=100)

+# DPREx
+DPREx is a machine-learning based tool to discriminate potential genes intervals to be pathogenic in which repeats mutation happens.

 ## How does the model work?
 First, we use comprehensive epigenetic data which include chromatin accessibility, histone modification marks, the binding strength of TFs, distance to alternative splicing, non-B DNA structure, Rloop structure coverage fraction, free energy of pre-RNA, mean pairing probability of pre-RNA, and the binding strength of base excision repair (BER) pathway DNA glycosylases  to annotate the intervals of input repeats.